gbertoldo/DEPP/doc/JOSSPaper/paper.md

   : Lower $L_i$ and upper $U_i$ bounds for maximization and the global maximizer $x_i^*$ ($1\le i \le D$).

-Additionally, this example aims (i) to show the effect of DE-Response Surface (DE-RSM) coupling on reducing the number of iterations required to achieve convergence and (ii) show the effect of parallelization on reducing the optimization time.
+Additionally, this example aims (i) to show the effect of DE-Response Surface (DE-RSM) coupling on reducing the number of iterations required to achieve convergence and (ii) to show the effect of parallelization on reducing the optimization time.
 In order to accomplish the first task, the  four test functions were optimized for $D \in \{2, 4, 8\}$ dimensions using DE and DE-RSM.
-For the second task, the number of dimensions was restricted to $D=2$, but for each call of the external software that calculates the objective function it was added a delay of 1 s in order to simulate a computationally expensive program.
+For the second task, the number of dimensions was restricted to $D=2$, but for each call of the external software that calculates the objective function, it was added a delay of 1 s in order to simulate a computationally expensive program.
 Since DE is a stochastic method, in both tasks, the final results are the average of 50 optimizations.

 The parameters applied in the optimization are as follows.
 The population size is $N_p=20$ for $D=2$ and $N_p=40$ for $D=4$ and $D=8$.
 For pure DE, $F=0.85$,  $C_r=0.5$.
 Hybridization uses quadratic polynomial as the response surface.
 The fraction of hybridization is calculated dynamically using $f_{h0}=0.35$, $f_{\text{min}}=0.1$ and $f_{\text{max}}=0.9$.
 The crossing over parameter of RSM is $C_r=1$.
 The number of individuals selected for fitting the response surface is twice the minimum required, *i.e.* $N_f=2N_{f_{m}}$.
 The tolerance for selecting individuals for fitting is $\eta_{\text{tol}}=0.0001$.
 Uniform weighting is applied for fitting.
 Concerning the stopping conditions, the maximum number of generations allowed is 5000, the maximum number of generations allowed without improving fitness function is 40, for $D=2$, and 80, for $D\in\{4;8\}$, and the tolerance of P-measure is $P_m\le P_{\text{tol}}=5\times 10^{-4}$.